The New Year Rings In With 'Fire And Fury.' It Might Mean A Consequential 2018

 North Korean Leader Kim Jong Un just stated that the “Nuclear Button is on his desk at all times.”
 Will someone from his depleted and food starved regime please inform him that I too have a Nuclear Button, but it is a much bigger & more powerful one than his, and my Button works!— Donald J. Trump (@realDonaldTrump) January 3, 2018

 - Trump also touts in a tweet that there were zero commercial aviation deaths in 2017.
-Trump can hardly claim credit, AP fact checks.
+Trump can hardly claim credit, AP fact-checks.
 There haven't been any in the U.S. in four years.

 - The co-founders of Fusion GPS, the firm that commissioned the Steele dossier of opposition research about Trump, speak out in an op-ed in The New York Times.
-It's headlined: "The Republicans' Fake Investigations."
+It was headlined: "The Republicans' Fake Investigations."

 Wednesday